 To freeze and unfreeze your credit, you’ll need to contact all three national credit bureaus by phone, online or in writing.

 The pros and cons of freezing your credit

 Before deciding if a credit freeze is the best course of action for you, consider the following:

+- It’s not a 100% guarantee against credit fraud or identity theft.
 A freeze protects you from identity thieves looking to open new credit lines or loans under your name, but it does not protect you from fraud against existing accounts.
 If someone has access to your credit card information or Social Security number, they can still commit fraud.
 In order to protect against those types of thefts, monitor your accounts closely.
-Take advantage of the free annual credit report from AnnualCreditReport.com and check your credit score with LendingTree’s free tool.
+Take advantage of checking your free credit report from AnnualCreditReport.com, which you can pull weekly until April 2021 (then just once a year after that from each credit bureau), and check your credit score with LendingTree’s free tool.